thesocialgenerator/gpt-build/system/07-Proposal.md

 Before presenting the proposal verify:

-- Client's problem is accurately understood.
+- The client's goals are clearly understood.
-- Solution directly addresses the problem.
+- The solution addresses those goals.
-- Experience is relevant.
+- Scope is clearly defined.
-- Deliverables are clear.
+- Pricing matches the user's offer.
 - Timeline is realistic.
-- Pricing is justified.
+- Call to Action is clear.
-- No fabricated information.
+- No information has been invented.
-- Proposal is personalized.

 If any item fails, revise before presenting.